The arrival of warmer weather and sunshine this past week has brought to mind Robert Herrick’s charming poem ‘Farewell Frost, or Welcome Spring’.

 It makes me wonder if that’s a general rule of thumb.
 It’s easy to feel like I’ve been treated differently since I left my academic role in Geneva.

-- In the last two months, I’ve been invited to submit work or queries and received no reponse in return.
+- In the last two months, I’ve been invited to submit work or queries and received no reponse upon meeting these requests.

 - Last month, I submitted a polite but detailed query about a particular article in the Sunday Times, bringing up my dissertation topic and why it was relevant.
 No reply, but an article emerged from the same journalist on the topic of privacy.